ltpitt/python-jupyter-face-generation/README.md

 ```

 ### Train
-Implement `train` to build and train the GANs.
-Use the following functions you implemented:
+Implemented `train` to build and train the GANs.
+Using the following functions:
 - `model_inputs(image_width, image_height, image_channels, z_dim)`
 - `model_loss(input_real, input_z, out_channel_dim)`
 - `model_opt(d_loss, g_loss, learning_rate, beta1)`

-Use the `show_generator_output` to show `generator` output while you train.
+Used the `show_generator_output` to show `generator` output during the training.
 Running `show_generator_output` for every batch will drastically increase training time and increase the size of the notebook.
 It's recommended to print the `generator` output every 100 batches.

 ```python